kzhang01/SITE_Prework/README.md

-SITE Pre-Work Submission
+# SITE Pre-Work Submission
 Name: Karina Zhang

-1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
+1. **If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.**

    I consulted the website w3 schools for css syntax and for animating the start and stop buttons.

-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+2. **What was a challenge you encountered in creating this submission (be specific)?
+How did you overcome it?**

    When I finished the main part of the project, I decided to add additional game buttons to increase the difficulty.
-I created nine buttons, but much of the work was repeated so I wanted to iteratively create the HTML and set the CSS styles.
+I created nine buttons, but much of the work was repeated so I wanted to iteratively create the buttons.
 To make this a bit easier, I created a div with an id of “gameButtonArea” in which I could add each button using the following:
    ```JavaScript
    let gameButtonArea = document.getElementById("gameButtonArea");
    for (let i = 1; i < 10; i++) {